h31d1/ML_project_P09_Smart_solar_power/README.md

 - During meeting we dealt with cleansing of the files Mart uploaded to git and we ran the Random Forest on it.
 - Siim found some sources where we could get the cloudiness values for predictions.
 Need to use API.
 - No other models yet tried.
+- Siim will contact Ott Kekišev to ask more data for predictions as it is not enough to predict the radiation flux.
+  We need also the cloudiness rate and the coefficient of the solar panel.